 The shapes are also named this way: the seven Diatonic shapes are named "Shape 1" through "Shape 7".
 That's based on the scale degree played by the lowest marker on the low E string (or, high E).
 The shape shown above was Diatonic Shape 7, since the first finger on the low E string plays the seventh scale degree.

 The shapes always "link together" in the same order: all seven shapes link up and down along the whole neck (and, in any mode or chord).
-You can always move from shape to shape, in the same order (which you can note is numerical, 1-7, due to the scale tone numbering: Shape 2 is above Shape 1; and Shape 7 is below it; all at the respective scale degrees).
+You can always move from shape to shape, in the same order (which you can also note is always numerical: it's always 1-7, due to the scale tone numbering).
 So, the seven shapes are always one link in the complete scale; and they cover the whole neck.
 You'll be able to see that clearly in a whole neck diagram below.

 The shape number is a fixed way to name, remember, and identify each shape, in any mode or chord.
-At the same time, you can always easily understand that each shape is anchored by the musical numbering — and so the numbers do also come from the scale.
+You can always easily understand that each shape is anchored by the musical numbering — and so the numbers do come from the scale.

 😊